WHAT IS FUTUREPERFECT?

 The first Almedalen Dialogue took place in Visby, on Gotland, in July 2012 as part of Almedalsveckan, with Jennifer Robinson, Kristin Hrafnsson, Jeremy Bowen, Alexander Bard, Måns Adler, Fredrik Wass, and John Manoochehri.
 Here’s a video captured by Joakim Jardenberg on his phone.

 if you want to participate or collaborate – start with the Festival!
-Come and meet the Members, speakers, partners and other interested and interesting folks!
-Click the program cover to go to the website!
+Futureperfect 2015 will be launched soon – for now, have a look at last years program.
+Click the program cover to go to the website for Futureperfect 2014.

 Futureperfect is a collaboration open to all – newcomer and expert, technician, creator and dreamer alike.
 We welcome input from inviduals and experts who want to explore, communicate, and engage around real sustainable living.
 The easiest way to participate is just to come along to an event!